 Some of the pages of your site serve a purpose, but that purpose isn’t ranking in search engines or even getting traffic to your site.
-These pages need to be there as glue for other pages, or simply because whatever regulations require them to be accessible on your website.
+These pages need to be there, as glue for other pages or simply because regulations require them to be accessible on your website.
 If you regularly read our blog, you’ll know how a noindex or nofollow can help you deal with these pages.
 However, if you are new to these terms, please read on and let me explain what they are, and what pages they might apply to!

-What is noindex or nofollow?
+What is noindex nofollow?

 <meta name="robots" content="[VALUE1,VALUE2]">

 - VALUE1 and VALUE2 are set to

 index, followby default, meaning the page at hand can be indexed by search engines and links on that page can be followed to crawl the pages they link to.

 - VALUE1 and VALUE2 can be set to

 But don’t let this code scare you away.
 Yoast SEO helps you out!
 If you want to know how to

 noindex a post in WordPress, in a super-easy way, you should read this post: How to noindex a post in WordPress: the easy way.